0LTSU0/PWP-FitnessBuddy9000/README.md

 # Requirements
 Required external libraries can be found in requirements.txt

-# App
+# Running API, Client and auxilary service
-Running the app:
+Running the API:

 Linux
+- API:
     - export FLASK_APP=fitnessbuddy
     - export FLASK_ENV=development
     - flask init-db
+    - (optional: flask fill-db)
     - flask run
+- Auxilary service worker (in /worker.
+Also need to have pika credential json in /client)
+    - python3 worker.py
+- Client (in /client.
+Also need to have pika credential json here)
+    - python3 client.py

 Windows
+- API:
     - set FLASK_APP=fitnessbuddy
     - set FLASK_ENV=development
     - flask init-db
+    - (optional: flask fill-db)
     - flask run
+- Auxilary service worker (in /worker.
+Also need to have pika credential json in /client)
+    - python worker.py
+- Client (in /client.
+Also need to have pika credential json here)
+    - python client.py

 # Tests
 Running tests:

 Linux
-in PWP-FitnessBuddy9000/test run python3 -m pytest
+in PWP-FitnessBuddy9000/test/ run: python3 -m pytest

 Windows
-in PWP-FitnessBuddy9000/test run run_pytest.bat
+in PWP-FitnessBuddy9000/test/ run: run_pytest.bat

+# Database (outdated)

+## Dependancies
+Database is implemented using SQLAlchemy.
+List of requirements for using/testing the database are in requirements.txt

+## Playing with databsae manually (and populating it with dummy data)
+In ..\PWP-FitnessBuddy9000 run the following commands:
+- "python3"
+- ">>> from database.models import *"
+- ">>> from tools.populate_database import *"
+- ">>> app, db = create_app()"
+- ">>> db.create_all()"
+- ">>> populate_database(db, app)"
+- Run wanted commands e.g. ">>> User.query.filter_by(id=1)[0].name"